Jason Blakely: Interpretive theory of ideology

 In Lost in Ideology (2024), Blakely applied hermeneutics to the study of ideology.
 He drew on the interpretive anthropology of Clifford Geertz which defines ideology as cultural maps.
 Blakely innovated on Geertz's conception by adding to it both the world-making features developed in We Built Reality as well as making the theory critical and not merely descriptive, by assessing ideologies as objectively false whenever they attempted to deny their cultural features and present themselves as scientific, commonsensical, or otherwise natural.
 Against the Marxist tradition, Blakely sees ideologies as not reducible to false beliefs or consciousness but as a form of what Charles Taylor calls "strong evaluation" and Blakely refers to as "ethically magnetic" features.

 Public debates

 Blakely also maintains a significant public presence centered on debating major ideological trends in US politics.
 He was an early participant in the "fascism debate", arguing in August 2016 in The Atlantic that Donald Trump's political movement hybridized neoliberal and authoritarian forms of politics.
 Blakely has been a vocal critic of neoliberal "marketization" of the public school system as justified by neoclassical economic principles.
-He has also been involved in debates with the New Right and Catholic Integralism, writing long-form criticisms of Adrian Vermeule and Patrick Deneen.
+He has also been involved in debates with the New Right and integralists, writing long-form criticisms of Adrian Vermeule and Patrick Deneen.

 In 2023, Blakely argued in the cover story of Harper's Magazine, "Doctor's Orders: COVID-19 and the new science wars," that the politics of the pandemic had created a vicious cycle between technocratic overreach by progressives governing in the name of "science" and anti-scientific sentiment by conservatives.